Faabiio/eagleui/README.md

 The Minecraft plugin to manage punishments and moderate effectively

+This is a Web UI for this [plugin](https://www.spigotmc.org/resources/eagle-bans-reports-web-ui-1-21.122206/)

 ## Installation
 - Download the .zip from Github
 - Update db_config.php
 - Upload the db.sql to your database
 - Create an account and verify it
-- Set "permission" in "users" table to 2
+- Set "permission" in "users" table to 2 (In the future you can do this on the player's log page)
 - enjoy!

 ## Customization